How to uplift non-maximal gauged supergravities: Review of ExFT and consistent truncations

 \paragraph{Intrinsic torsion} Given a reduction of the structure group, one can build connections, $\nabla$, which are compatible with the reduction in the sense that:

 One can then compute the torsion $T^\nabla$ of this connection, using the formula

 This torsion is a tensor but does depend on the choice of compatible connection $\nabla$.
 Although compatible connections are not unique, given two compatible connections, $\nabla$ and $\nabla'$, their difference $\nabla' - \nabla = \Omega$ can be identified with an element of $E \otimes \mathfrak{g}_S$ (because $\mathfrak{g}_S$ leaves the section invariants).
-Thus, quotienting the torsion by the action of $E\otimes \mathfrak{g}_S$ on the compatible connections gives us a unique torsion tensor the ``\emph{intrinsic torsion}", independent of the the choice of compatible connection $\nabla$.
+Thus, quotienting the torsion by the action of $E\otimes \mathfrak{g}_S$ on the compatible connections gives us a unique torsion tensor the ``\emph{intrinsic torsion}", independent of the choice of compatible connection $\nabla$.
 This object only depends on the specifics of the reduction of the structure group.
-In term of the invariant sections, this intrinsic torsion is equivalent to a tensor $X_{AB}{}^C$ defined as
+The reduction of the structure group will define a consistent truncation if the intrinsic torsion is a constant $G_S$-singlet.